 2. Potential for Aesthetic Disruption

 While QR codes can be customized, their square, pixelated design may not always complement certain visual styles.
-For example, in high-end branding or elegant designs, some businesses may find QR codes distracting or out of place.
+Some businesses may find QR codes distracting or out of place in high-end branding or elegant designs.
 However, this concern can be mitigated by incorporating logos or colors into the custom QR code design.

 3. Security Concerns